MakeSchool-Tutorials/Environment-Setup/P07-Culture-of-Feedback/content.md

 We provide a variety of platforms for students to give feedback to us, from opening GitHub issues, to end-of-term feedback surveys, to town halls where we discuss feedback with students in a conversational setting.
 You can also always give us feedback via the `#make-school-feedback` channel on Slack!

-In the spirit of collecting feedback, we'd love to hear your thoughts on this prework tutorial. **We promise this won't take longer than 2 minutes!**
+In the spirit of collecting feedback, we'd love to hear your thoughts on this environment setup tutorial. **We promise this won't take longer than 2 minutes!**

 > [action]
 >